zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/dbcontext-configuration.md

 }
 ```

-### Using DbContext with dependency injection
+### Using DbContext with Dependency Injection

 EF Core supports using `DbContext` with a dependency injection container.
 Your `DbContext` type can be added to the service container by using the `AddDbContext<TContext>` method.

 `AddDbContext<TContext>` will make both your `DbContext` type, `TContext`, and the corresponding `DbContextOptions<TContext>` available for injection from the service container.

-Add the `DbContext` to dependency injection.
+You can add the `DbContext` to dependency injection as shown below.

 ```csharp
 public void ConfigureServices(IServiceCollection services)